 In Savannah, sunny weather provides the perfect opportunity to gather your friends and have a delicious picnic lunch!
 Sit beneath live oaks and enjoy the sunshine, munch on fresh fruit and sip on Southern sweet tea.
 Grab a big blanket, your favorite lunch and cute picnic basket and head to one of these Savannah picnic spots.

 Arguably the most picnic-able spot in Savannah, Forsyth Park lures picnickers to its grassy fields for good reasons.
-Forsyth Park has plenty of green space for you to spread out a blanket, kick back and relax.
-Order a takeaway picnic for two or more from the 700 Drayton Restaurant, conveniently located across the street from the park.
-A flavorful array of farmers' market-inspired delicacies can be picked up from the host stand to complete a perfect day of lounging on the green.
+Forsyth Park offers ample open areas where you can lay down a picnic blanket and unwind.
+Located conveniently in the heart of the park, Collins Quarter At Forsyth provides the option to order a takeout meal for two or more.
+This includes a delectable selection of Australian-Southern dishes, perfect for complementing a day of leisure on the lush green grounds.
 Enjoy the sunshine in the center of the cool grass, or be covered by shady oaks dripping with Spanish moss around the perimeters.
 Forsyth Park is perfect for picnickers who want to start up a game of Frisbee or crack open a new book.
-The fall welcomes live performances by the Savannah Philharmonic at their annual picnic in the park.
+The fall welcomes live performances by the Savannah Philharmonic at their annual Phil the Park.
 This event calls for lawn chairs and blankets - an ideal picnic setup!

 If you want a Savannah picnic spot away from the hustle and bustle, Whitefield Square is where you want to go!
 Complete with an adorable white gazebo, this shady Savannah square is quaint and quiet.
 Whitefield Square is perfect for picnickers who want an intimate lunch while listening to birds sing!